wavefrontHQ/docs/pages/doc/cardinality.md

 <a href="https://youtu.be/8wKPkrIiXKw" target="_blank"><img src="/images/v_cardinality.png" style="width: 700px;" alt="about cardinality"/></a>

-Wavefront usually deals gracefully with high cardinality, bacuse it has the following features:
+Wavefront usually deals gracefully with high cardinality, because it has the following features:

 **Applies top-down and bottom-up indexes**